keybase/book-content/08-tools/00-index.md

 A signed file is automatically saved alongside your original file in the Saltpack format.
 From there, you can put the Saltpack file anywhere you like and rest assured that only your recipient will be able to read it and know that it came from you.

-## Verify
+## Verifying
 Verify a message or file to decrypt it and see who it came from.
 Verifying is basically the inverse of signing.
-You’ll know if someone used Keybase to sign a message or file because it will be called a Saltpack message or file.
+Anyone on Keybase can decrypt and verify a signed message.

 When you copy and paste, be sure to include “BEGIN KEYBASE SALTPACK SIGNED MESSAGE.” and “END KEYBASE SALTPACK SIGNED MESSAGE.”
 You may also have to remove any extra spaces that occur as a result of copying and pasting from the source.

 When you verify a message or file, you’ll be able to read it, know who it came from, and that it hasn’t been tampered with by anyone else.